VanV-GBC/COMP3097-Group27/README.md

 - Add Ability to share places on Facebook, Twitter and over email
 - Add a splash page
 - Add search ability
-- Fix sorting capability
+- Fix issue with data not persisting in storage
 - Fix tag fields to load from DB
-- Fix ability to add tags
 - Consider storing one tag/restaurant in one key not all tags/restaurants in just 2 keys
 - See if any other UI improvements can be made
 - See if it make sense to add list of countries/provinces to pick from